 Once you have experienced this diversity, inclusion and innovation transformation in one team, repeat the same processes (steps 1 to 4) in each team.

 The lowest level of the team, closest to the daily challenges, will probably find the most efficient and sustainable answer, and the innovation transformation will happen.

 Why not start directly there?

-The senior management has to show the example first and set up the right culture.
+The senior management must first show the example and set up the right culture.
 That’s what transformative leadership is about!